daniloster/react-dom-recycler/README.md

 Please, check out our DEV folder, you will find out a proper example.
-Once you install the react-list-recycler module, go to node_modules/react-list-recycler/DEV and have a look on index.js file.
+Once you install the react-dom-recycler module, go to node_modules/react-dom-recycler/DEV and have a look on index.js file.

 ## Usage example